 Avoid Bright Pinks and Bright Reds

-Pink and reds are enhanced much more under fluorescent lights, which have the potential to make you look more clownish than cute.
+Pink and reds are enhanced much more under fluorescent lights, which have the potential to make you look clownish.
 You can still wear these colors, just opt for deeper shades.
-If you only wear pink blush, choose a rose colored one over a fuchsia.
-Is red your go-to lip color?
-Skip the fire-engine red and choose a wine colored option instead.
+If you love pink blush, choose a rose colored one over a fuchsia.
+If red is your staple lip color, skip the fire-engine red and choose a wine colored option instead.

 Warm up Your Face

-Fluorescent lights cast a bluish-green hue onto our skin, making us look sickly and pale.
+Fluorescent lights cast a bluish-green hue onto the skin, which can automatically make you sickly and pale.
 To counter-act this, focus on warming your skin up a bit.
-Choose a warmer shade of foundation or blush and stay away from anything pink-based, which will only look more pink and washed out under the lights.
+Choose a warmer shade of foundation or blush and stay away from anything with a cool, pink base, as it will only look more pink and washed out under the lights.

 Skip the Bronzer

-Even though you want to warm up your face, I would avoid bronzing it.
-Fluorescent lighting enhances the orange hue within the bronzer, which will make you look more like an oompa loompa.
+Even though you want to warm up your face, I would avoid heavy bronzer.
+Fluorescent lighting enhances the orange hue within the bronzer, which can make you look like an oompa loompa.
 Instead, use a natural shade of blush to add warmth and life to your face.

 When applying makeup for fluorescent lighting, it’s important to know that fluorescent lights sharpen colors, making them look darker and harsher.
-Black shadows and liners tend to looks extremely hard and can even add make you appear older.
+Black shadows and liners tend to look extremely hard and can actually make you appear older.
 To keep your look soft but still defined, choose a grey, dark brown or even deep green/purple liner instead.

 Beiges, taupes and sandy colors should be avoided while doing your makeup for the office.
 When seen under fluorescent lights, they have the potential to appear muddy and dirty.
 Instead opt for warmer browns, peaches and rose colored shades on your lips, cheeks and eyes.

-Flourescent lights can make your complexion look dry and unhealthy.
-To counteract this, try a BB cream instead of foundation.
-Use a cream blush instead of a powder one to add a little bit of life to your skin.
-I also recommend dabbing some clear gloss over your lipstick to make your lips look plump, and experimenting with highlighters to give your cheeks a little bit of glow.
+Fluorescent lights seem to suck the life out of your skin, and they make your complexion look dry and unhealthy.
+To counteract this, avoid heavy foundations and lots of powder.
+Try a BB cream, or use a luminous foundation formula (check out my review of Maybelline Dewy+Smooth).
+Use a cream blush instead of a powder one.
+I also recommend dabbing some clear gloss over your lipstick to make your lips look plump, and experimenting with highlighters to give your cheeks a little bit of dimension and glow.

 Other Helpful Tips:

-- Do your makeup in front of lighted mirror with a fluorescent (or “office’) setting.
+- When doing your makeup for fluorescent lighting, apply it in front of lighted mirror with a fluorescent (or “office’) setting.

 - Shimmer and glitter finishes reflect strangely under fluorescents.
 Opt for matte, velvet and satin finishes.